SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 - Date and status for Case ID = 1394.
 - Generic SELECT statement that retrieves Instance 547: get Customer.${customer_id}.

-The corresponding queries for the SELECT statements are:
+The queries for the SELECT statements are:
 - Select customer_id,ssn,first_name,last_name From Customer.CUSTOMER where CUSTOMER_ID = ${customer_id}.
 - Select * from CASE_NOTE where case_id = ${case_id}

-Refer to the full Graphit file:
+The following screenshot displays the Graphit file:

 ![](/articles/15_web_services/17_Graphit/images/35_graphit_with_parameters.PNG)